Menu

 Applicants must be members in good standing of the SAPS Section of FIP.
 Individual members are permitted to submit multiple project applications (e.g. on behalf of students), but that individual may only be the holder of 1 successful award at any one time.

-The call for applications for the SAPS Research Award 2024 is now open.
+The next call for applications for the SAPS Research Award will be in March 2025.

 Research Award winners